Tilea Campaign Part 33

 The cannon, firing again at the wall, had more luck, as this time the wall finally came tumbling down!

-As three more of the dwarfs fell to the deathly chill of the spirits, panic finally got the better of them and they broke and fled away.
-The spirits, who tarried a while as if to revel in their success, failing to catch them!
+Three more of the dwarfs fell to the deathly chill of the spirits, and panic finally got the better of them – they broke and fled away.
+The spirits, who tarried a while as if to revel in their success, failed to catch them.

 The Reman crossbowmen, several of which had already crossed the bridge, now rushed to climb the ladders, spurred on by the sight of the spirits heading their way, while Hakim the wizard stepped back as if to shelter in the shadow of the colossus!